Use these Great Depression Era tips to stretch your food budget and save money on groceries.

 Depression Era Recipes

-Both of these cake recipe are made without using eggs, butter, or milk which were scarce during the depression.
+Even though baking supplies were in short supply, desserts occasionally graced the table during the Great Depression.
+Both of these cake recipes are made without using eggs, butter, or milk which were scarce during the depression.

 Vanilla Depression Cake Recipe (sometimes called surprise cake)

 Tomato Soup Cake Recipe (Sometimes called Mystery Cake)